Last Updated on August 11, 2023

 I’m not sure if they bred at night, but man, I wound up with so many different colors of eyeshadow that I never wore.

-Tons of different lip shades and eyeliner and I hardly wore any of them!
+Tons of different lip shades and eyeliner too, and I hardly wore any of them!
+Buying sustainable makeup only goes so far if you’re still over-consuming them.

 I noticed that I wore the exact same products every single day.